 There are several more than what we will highlight here as found on the IRS website:

 https://www.irs.gov/taxtopics/tc501; however, here are some common ones:

 -Medical and dental expenses (over 7.5% of AGI)

 -$250 for educators buying classroom supplies and if and if expenses were incurred from March 12, 2020 that were not reimbursed this can be included related to COVID-19.

 -Interest on mortgage of $750,000 or less

 -Interest on mortgage of $1 million or less if incurred before Dec.
 16, 2017

-According to the Tax Foundation they estimate about 13.7 percent of taxpayers will itemize in 2019.
+According to the Tax Foundation (this link is updated to the current calendar year) they estimate about 13.7 percent of taxpayers will itemize in 2019.
 So this means this high majority of Americans will file taxes using the standard deduction.

 The Standard Deductions